Tampa Electric's Manatee Viewing Center

 Sight & sound

 The manatee's eyes are small and are protected by inner membranes, which can be drawn across the eyeballs.
 Research indicates that the manatee can differentiate colors, but that its depth perception is limited.
 The manatee can hear well, even though its ears contain no external lobes.
-Its nostrils, located on the snout, are tightly closed by flaps of skin when the manatee is underwater and opened when it surfaces to breath.
+Its nostrils, located on the snout, are tightly closed by flaps of skin when the manatee is underwater and opened when it surfaces to breathe.

 Manatees are known as generalist herbivores.
 They will eat anything green!
 They can eat up to 15 percent of the body weight in aquatic vegetation each day.
 Manatees eat submerged and floating vegetation.